xuwang/aws-linux-cluster/README.md

 with application buckets for data, necessary iam roles, polices, keypairs and keys.
 The instance type for the nodes is t2.micro.
 The default image is he default image is Red Hat Enterprise Linux 7.
-You can review the configuration and make changes there if needed.
+You can review the configuration and make changes if needed.
 See [Customization](#customization) for details.